 AP, IB, or A-Level Credits

 Many first-year students have taken AP, IB, A-Level, or French Baccalaureate courses in high school and have completed exams.
-The Credit and Placement page explains what (if any) credit these students will be awarded, as well as what introductory courses they may choose to place out of.
+The Credit and Placement section below explains what (if any) credit these students will be awarded, as well as what introductory courses they may choose to place out of.

 Recording Your Credit